Secure and Efficient Wireless Sensor Network (SecureWSN)

 Demonstrator: TinyIPFIX as Data Transmission Protocol with Extensions for Aggregation and Security Support

-The demonstrator runs currently with the following software under Ubuntu:
+The demonstrators run currently with the following software under Ubuntu:

 - TinyOS version 2.x